Madelena/Metrology-for-Hass/README.md

 - Uses Segoe UI or Segoe UI Variable fonts with a distinct typography.
 - Supports Light and Dark Modes.
 - Includes 4 Themes.
 Also adding new themes are relatively easy.
+- Revamps the More Info card and various system UI screens.

 ### How to Install the Theme